tc39/notes/meetings/2018-05/may-24.md

 SG: Just to reiterate what's been said: my personal one not Googles, count users not domains,not devs.
 I have an intuition, no data, if you count 5-6 devs that constitute a good proportion of web traffic - gmail, linkedin, facebook . these are well funded 500 engineering teams that are, google.com you'd be surprised how much effort goes into that last bit of perf.
 My intuition is to prioritize for number of users.
 Even if adoption is small, we can pay the cost.

-MS: I work on JS core, so I agree with you.
+MLS: I work on JS core, so I agree with you.
 If we do this we're not doing something else.
 I also don't think the numbers that Eric is quoting will be the same on all browsers.
 So, maybe 3% performance gains out of Safari, instead of something else.

 SG: Agree.
 Not advocating for this solution.
 Problems are valid.
 If it's less accessible to some devs but more accessible to users, that's fine.

-MS: I don't think this is solving a long-term problem for the web.
+MLS: I don't think this is solving a long-term problem for the web.

 TST: Curious why it won't solve for lots of content producers.
 If it solves what ... wants to get it, content producers should treat it like GZIP.
 Accept-header should switch it to CDN.
 You do not have the explosion in test surface.
 If you don't believe it will pan out I want to know what the concerns are.

-MS: Experience tells me the test explosion will happen.
+MLS: Experience tells me the test explosion will happen.

 TST: You think the cloudflare thing just will not work out.

-MS: At past companies, it's not as simple as putting a tool out.
+MLS: At past companies, it's not as simple as putting a tool out.
 You're putting a piece of software that you don't have control over.

-MS: I'm concerned that the devil is in the details.
+MLS: I'm concerned that the devil is in the details.

 EFT: You can just not pass the accept header if you don't think it will go faster.

 SYG: We'd like actionable feedback.
 Would you like numbers on JSC?

-MS: We ask for the different implementations, how much time would it take to parse this code on this page.
+MLS: We ask for the different implementations, how much time would it take to parse this code on this page.
 I think it would be pretty easy to ask these implementers for metrics so we can use this data to decide if it's worth it.

 YK: A relevant factor.
 One trouble is writing tools to target lazy-sniffing browsers.
 It would be good to look at how often people are hitting eager parsing inappropriately.
 What would the saving be if you didn't hit this.